echarts-maps/echarts-china-cities-js/README.md

 making commercial applications using the files in this package.
 No Liability nor Guarantee were given for any error or flaws in the downloaded files.

+This projects is NOT associated with official Apache ECharts (incubating) project and are independently maintained by @chfw.

 ### Free usage instructions

 Similiar to google's map data, it is free as long as the public's access to your files